 MD, University of Oregon, 1969

-With regard to enteric infections, this has included laboratory detection of these agents, describing their epidemiology in travelers and developing country populations, developing appropriate clinical management strategies including antibiotics and rehydration methods.
+David Sack, M.D., is a Professor of Internal Health at the Bloomberg School of Public Health with a joint appointments in the Department of Epidemiology and Infectious Diseases, Johns Hopkins University.
+Dr. Sack’s research has been focused on enteric infections and vaccine development for these infections.
+With regard to enteric infections, this has included laboratory detection of these agents, describing their epidemiology in developing country populations and travelers developing appropriate clinical management strategies including antibiotics and rehydration methods.

 Honors and Awards

 Gates Award for Global Health for the ICDDRB

 University of Iowa, Recipient of Distinguished Alumni Award for Achievement, 2005.

 Fred Soper Lecture at the American Society of Tropical Medicine, 2007.

 Donald Mackay Medal, American Society of Tropical Medicine, 2011.

 Esther Pohl Lovejoy, MD, Leadership Award, University of Oregon Health Sciences, 2012.

 Distinguished Alumnus, Lewis and Clark College, Portland Oregon, 2020